 If you’re running your first 100 miles, the main goal (and the only goal, really) should be finishing your first attempt at the distance in one piece and with a smile on your face.
 Everything you can do to improve from that is a bonus.

-For a flattish 100 miler, specially if they’re on a lap course –when you will have good access to crew and aid stations, it’s easier to think on a time goal for that (and please go ahead and play with that), but for mountain 100 miler it’s hard to get a real estimate of how long will it takes for you to cross the finish line.
-(Especially if you don’t have much experience from before.)
+For a flattish 100 miler, especially if it’s on a loop/lap course where you have good access to crew and aid stations, it’s easier to set a more specific time-based goal.
+But for mountain 100 milers, it’s hard to get a real estimate of how long it will take for you to cross the finish line.
+(Especially if you don’t have much experience with long races like this.)

-What you could also try out when thinking about potential goals is asking some people who have finished the race you’re doing and maybe read some stories/watch some videos on Youtube to get an idea of what you will be facing.
+What you could also try out when thinking about potential goals is asking some people who have finished the specific race you’re doing and maybe read some stories/watch some videos on Youtube to get an idea of what you will be facing.
+(A good place to look for previous race finishers is in Facebook groups for the specific race.)
 But again, you need to be open and willing to re-adjust your goals on the go for race day.

-Finally, here’s another benefit of following a great training plan (like our Vert.run training plans–we have a good 100 miler training plan designed by Western States winner Ryan Sandes) and having a coach like the Vert.run coach you get with each of our plans: your coach can get to know you, and then help you set your goal.
+Finally, here’s another benefit of following a great training plan (like our Vert.run training plans–we have a great 100 miler training plan designed by Western States winner Ryan Sandes) and having a coach like the Vert.run coach you get with each of our plans is what so many of our Vert.run athletes say is their favorite part about training with Vert.run.
+When you train with Vert.run, your coach can get to know you, and then help you set your goal for your race.
 This is really the most ideal way to set a goal for a race; not only does your coach have a good idea of what you’re capable of, but they also know how to help you train for that goal.

 Ok, this is the fun part right?

-If you signed up months in advance (which again, is what we recommend), we will start by saying that: when training for a 100 miler, you don’t need to be logging BIG weeks and huge mileage right away.
+If you signed up for your 100 miler months in advance (which again, is what we recommend), we will start by saying this: when training for a 100 miler, you don’t need to be logging BIG weeks and huge mileage right away.
 It’s the opposite really!
 First, you want to make sure you have a strong foundation and a solid base before starting to increase the training load leading up to your race.
-This will help your legs, but also your head when it comes time to start increasing up the mileage.
+This will help your legs, but also your mind, when it comes time to start ramping up the mileage.